Jammicus/Miscellaneous/Book_Summaries/Javascript& JQuery-Jon Duckett.md

 * Javascript converts data types behind the scenes to complete operations.
 * This is known as type coercion
-* Javascript is known as weak typing, as we cna change the data type for a value.
+* Javascript is known as weak typing, as we can change the data type for a value.
 * This can end up giving us wrong evaluations

 -----